-The Bodhisatta was once a tree fairy and lived alongside a lotus pond.
-A smaller pond elsewhere in the forest was full of fish, but it was the dry season and the water had dropped very low making food scarce and the water hot.
-A wicked, clever crane saw this as an opportunity to eat all of these fish.
-He proposed carrying the fish one by one from their pond to the larger, better lotus pond.
-Knowing that cranes are the enemy of fish, they were skeptical, but the crane said he would take one fish to swim in the lotus pond and then bring it back as proof.
-They sent a very large fish, which the crane could not swallow, and when he returned he told them the lotus pond was wonderful, so all the fish agreed to move.
-The very large fish was the first to go, but this time the crane dropped it in the fork of a tree, pecked it to death, and picked the bones clean.
-And one by one all the other fish met the same fate, their bones piling up at the base of the tree.
+The Bodhisatta was once a tree fairy who lived alongside a lotus pond.
+A smaller pond elsewhere in the forest was full of fish, but it was the dry season and the water had dropped very low, making food scarce and the water hot.
+A wicked, clever crane saw this as an opportunity to eat all the fish.
+He told the fish he would carry them one by one from their dwindling pond to the larger, better lotus pond.
+Knowing that cranes are the enemy of fish, they were skeptical, but the crane said he would take one fish to swim in the lotus pond, and then bring it back as proof.
+They sent a large fish, too big for the crane to swallow, as a scout, and he told the other fish that the lotus pond was wonderful, so they all agreed to move.
+The same large fish was the first to go, but this time the crane dropped it into the fork of a tree, pecked it to death, and picked the bones clean.
+And all the other fish met the same fate, their bones piling up around the base of the tree.

 In the Lifetime of the Buddha

-One of the Buddha’s disciples was a masterful tailor and disciples often came to him to have their robes sewn.
+One of the Buddha’s disciples was a masterful tailor and he sewed robes for many disciples.
 But this robe-making disciple was also devious.
-He would take people’s brand-new cloth and give them robes he had sewn out of old cloth, hiding the imperfections with a dressing made of starch so the patches would not show until after the robe was washed.
+He took brand-new cloth from the disciples, but gave them robes made from old cloth, hiding the imperfections with a dressing made of starch so the patches would not show until after the robe was washed.

-When a simple village tailor who regularly ran the very same ruse heard about this cultured, urbane disciple, he decided to scam the scammer.
-He put on one of his own sham robes and went to visit the monastery.
-When the robe-making disciple saw it, he wanted to have it, so he agreed to exchange some brand-new cloth for it.
-And when the robe-making disciple washed it, he found he had been cheated and all the other disciples heard about it.
+When a simple village tailor who regularly ran the same ruse heard about this cultured, urbane disciple, he wanted to scam the scammer.
+He put on one of his own sham robes and visited the monastery.
+When the robe-making disciple saw the tailor, he wanted to have his robe, so he agreed to exchange some brand-new cloth for it.
+When the robe-making disciple washed it and found he had been cheated, all the other disciples heard about it.

 The crane and crab were earlier births of the robe-making disciple and the village tailor.
-When the Buddha heard some disciples discussing this incident, he told them this story so they knew the robe-making monk had been equally dishonest in the past and also got swindled by the village tailor back then.
+When the Buddha heard some of his disciples discussing this incident, he told them this story so they knew that in the past the robe-making disciple had been equally dishonest and also got swindled by the village tailor.